NZNoldor/NZOptouts/README.md

 * [Reddit.com: How to defend a $65 Wilsons Parking Ticket](https://www.reddit.com/r/newzealand/comments/77bz67/how_to_defend_a_65_wilsons_parking_ticket/)

+NB - I'm not a lawyer, and if this tip offends your sensibilities, don't do it.
+If you do use it, and it doesn't work, don't come running to me.
+You're all grownsups, and perhaps you shouldn't have parked in a Wilson's Carpark if you didn't want the risk of a fine.

 ----

 If you know of any other opt-outs, make a pull request.